 - 1. If non-specific background bands are observed on an agarose gel, isolate your target fragment by gel extraction, then spin-column purify. - 2.
 Spin-column purify your PCR product (e.g., insert) by using a silica-based purification system, such as the NucleoSpin Gel and PCR Clean-Up kit.
-During purification, avoid nuclease contamination and exposure of the DNA to UV light for long periods of time. - 3.
-After purification, proceed with the In-Fusion Cloning Procedure for Spin Column-Purified PCR Fragments (Section VI.B).
+During purification, avoid nuclease contamination and exposure of the DNA to UV light for long periods of time.

-B. In-Fusion Cloning Procedure for Spin-Column Purified PCR Fragments
+B. In-Fusion Cloning Procedure